CPD for Nurses and Nursing support staff

 Therefore, it is crucial that all healthcare professionals which include both nurses and nursing support staff should partake in regular CPD in order to work at their best abilities and to keep a record of these activities.
 The myCPD Portal is a free CPD record tool that can help professionals to log their Continuing Professional Development training.
 Manage any ongoing CPD requirements effectively, set annual CPD targets, store CPD certificates of attendance, and track learning progress throughout the year.

+This article was aimed to help provide a simple guide to the Continuing Professional Development requirements for nursing and nursing support staff as well as a quick overview of the main CPD requirements from across the industry.
 If you are a nurse with Continuing Professional Development training requirements please feel free to browse our CPD certified courses and providers from across the medical & healthcare industry.
 For more information about Continuing Professional Development please visit our CPD Explained page.

 Related Articles